MikeDX/libretro-raylib/README.md

 This project uses the following third-party libraries:

+- **libretro API**: The official `libretro.h` header file is included from RetroArch's libretro-common repository.
+  Copyright (C) 2010-2024 The RetroArch team.
-- **libretro API**: The libretro API specification is used under the BSD 3-Clause License.
+  The libretro API is available under the MIT License (as stated in the header file).
   See https://www.libretro.com/ for details.
+  **Note**: The `libretro.h` file in this repository is an unmodified copy and should not be edited.

 - **raylib**: Used under the zlib/libpng license.
   See https://github.com/raysan5/raylib for details.